Blackberry Cobbler Recipe

 • Whole Milk: Binds the topping and adds moisture.

-For this perfect dessert, you'll want to have on hand measuring cups and spoons, mixing bowl, 8x8 glass baking dish and a pastry cutter.
+To make this easy blackberry cobbler recipe you'll want to have on hand measuring cups and spoons, large bowl, 8x8 glass baking dish and a pastry cutter.

-Substitutions and Variations
+Variations

 • Butter: Use plant-based butter for a dairy-free version.